Steveineiter/Bachelor_Thesis/DOCUMENTATION.md

 Data management has been archived via CSV files.

 ## 2.)
-Instagram Crawler
+Instagram Scraper
 This crawler is using scrapy and selenium.
 It is used for all purposes:
 - Crawling a company.
 - Crawling a user / consumer.
-- Crawling for shallow data -> Things we can get from the profile: Description, # Followers, # Following...
+- Crawling for shallow data: Things we can get from the profile: Description, # Followers, # Following...
-- Crawling for deep data -> Things we can get from the profile (with more depth, eg. names of Followers / Following) and information we can get from posts: The image, descriptions, # of likes, who liked it...
+- Crawling for deep data: Things we can get from the profile (with more depth, eg. names of Followers / Following) and information we can get from posts: The image, descriptions, # of likes, who liked it...

 This is set via the parameters ```is_a_company``` and ```is_a_deep_crawl```.